icub-tech-iit/documentation/docs/icub_testing/encoders_manual.md

 ![image](https://user-images.githubusercontent.com/61685519/99657902-0a6b5c80-2a5f-11eb-837b-7cfd8562c936.png)

+### Motor Encoder Consistency
-**Motor Encoder Consistency** = this test performs a comparison between the joint encoder and the motor encoder parameters.
+This test performs a comparison between the joint encoder and the motor encoder parameters.
 The resulting plots should be overlapped.

 Go to the `icub-tests` directory: